Herbalism is sometimes referred to as “the people’s medicine,” but what does that mean exactly?

 1. Use Local Herbs

 As you may be learning, there are a lot of herbs in the world.
 There are Western herbs, Ayurvedic herbs, Chinese herbs, and more!
-Thousands upon thousands of plants exist and most all of them can be used in herbalism, not to mention incorporating trees and mushrooms into your practice as well!
+Thousands upon thousands of plants exist and almost all of them can be used in herbalism, not to mention incorporating trees and mushrooms into your practice as well!

-One of the easiest ways to simplify your herbal studies is to start by focusing your studies on local plants only—at least at the beginning.
+One of the easiest ways to simplify your herbal studies is to start by focusing your studies on local plants only — at least at the beginning.

 While getting to know local herbs at the beginning of your herbal journey not only narrows your focus from thousands of plants to hundreds, it’s more like 10-20 if you focus only on what’s growing in your yard.
 Yes, I’m talking about those herbs growing right outside your front door (granted you don’t use any sort of weed-killer).

-Once you’ve finished with one herb, you can move onto another.
+Once you’ve finished with one herb, you can move on to another.
 Sooner than you realize, you’ll have quite a few herbs in your home apothecary as well as a lot of practical information you can use when you need it.

 In fact, it’s better to know 20 ways to use a single herb than it is to know a single way to use 20 herbs.
 I can’t remember which herbalist passed this wise advice on to me, but I want to share it with you today, so you can benefit from it as well!